jj5/mini-project/README.md

 # Silicon Chip and Jaycar Mini Projects

-This repo is for code for the Silicon Chip and Jaycar Mini Projects.
+This is a monorepo for code for the Silicon Chip and Jaycar Mini Projects.
 These are projects developed by [Silicon Chip](https://www.siliconchip.com.au/) and
 [published in their magazine](https://www.siliconchip.com.au/Series/417).